patrickmmartin/errorcodeNX/article.md

   - let us also pause, as this is where the python guys start laughing
       ```(info, error) = attempt_the_thing()``` there will be a suitable analoguous approach in c++

-* The exception to the above statement which is a problem shared with the integral values is the classic ```FILE_NOT_FOUND```,  ```TABLE OR VIEW MISSING (but which?)``` return statues, which are a non-trivial source of frustration.
+* The exception to the above statement, which is a problem shared with the integral values approach, is the classic ```FILE_NOT_FOUND```, ```TABLE OR VIEW MISSING``` return statues, where the next question is "but which?!".
+These are an ever-present and non-trivial source of frustration.
 If it is useful to attach that parameter, then it seems reasonable that the consumer will need to request a ```pair<error_code, more_info>```, use out parameters or devise some other scheme to compose the required data.

 * The strings cannot be translated dynamically
-  - In principle displaying the _error_code_ where by design they can be passed around as an opaque value it is a security error to imagine the value should be renderered directly to an end user.
+  - This is simply answered by observing they should not be translated, or displayed.
+This is because by design an  _error_code_ can be passed around as an opaque value, and hence in principle there is no mechanism to prevent the error in a secure system  of rendering unvalidated inputs directly to an end user.
 Instead in general the system should determine should be shown to whatever the end user, and perform that translation at that point.

 Wrap up
 -------

-In summary, once the perhaps slightly odd feeling of using  _error_code_ fades, we hope it is a technique that people will consider in composing larger systems and when they design the error handling strategy up front.
+In summary, once the perhaps slightly odd feeling of using  _error_code_ fades, we hope it is a technique that people will adopt in composing larger systems when the error handling strategy is being designed.
+This approach will allow C and c++ libraries to become first class citizens in a design where error handling need never be left chance.
-Because you do do that, right? ;-)

 ### References